Loading...

 • Query an A record using dig and identify the answer section.

-• Perform reverse DNS lookups (PTR) for an IP using dig -x.
+• Perform a reverse DNS lookup (PTR) for an IP using dig -x.

-• Confirm reverse DNS results using nslookup for a second source of evidence.
+• Confirm reverse DNS results using nslookup as a second source of evidence.

-• Reading dig output: QUESTION vs ANSWER sections.
+• Reading dig output: QUESTION and ANSWER sections as the core evidence.

 Walkthrough